DevExpress-Examples/How-to-define-separate-columns-for-the-date-and-time-parts-of-the-DateTime-property/README.md

-# How to define separate columns for the date and time parts of the DateTime property
+# How to define separate columns for the date and time portions of the DateTime property

-In this example, we illustrate how to show separate columns for different parts of DateTime objects.
-There are three ways to accomplish the task:
+Our WPF Data Grid allows you to display separate columns for different portions of DateTime objects.
+To display separate columns, you can:

-1. Adjust the implementation of the data item class and add extra Date and Time properties.
+1. Modify the implementation of the data item class and add extra Date and Time properties.
 Use these properties as wrappers for the DateTime property:

     ```cs
     public class Item : BindableBase